norune/dunspars/README.md

 ```
 dunspars coverage crawford ramza
 ```
-A template can be found in this project's `templates` folder.
+A template can be found in this project's `configs` folder.

 ### Help
 ```